Eleven Beautiful Fall Tablescapes Your Guests Will Love

 Pumpkins in a Box Fall Tablescape

 Five or six years ago my friend Roxanne (you can see her beautiful kitchen remodel here) got tired of me borrowing her long box made of old fence boards.
-Her sweet husband Steve made one for me.
+Her sweet husband Steve made one for my thanksgiving table one year.

 The glassware is no longer available but similar linked below, plates are from Anthropologie, napkins from Pottery Barn years ago, but similar linked below.
 Monogrammed Napkins by Trish from Cottage by Design.